Resources for Gillings Researchers

-- The Gillings Research Solutions unit offers scientific review of Specific Aims for proposal to any major granting agency on a regular cycle.
-Sign-up for a Gilling School Study Section.
+Want help with your Specific Aims for proposals?
+The Gillings Research Solutions unit offers scientific review of Specific Aims for proposal to any major granting agency on a regular cycle.

-In this section, we provide resources to help you prepare a variety of funding proposals.
+We have compiled resources to help you prepare a variety of funding proposals.
 The resources provide general language that describes the research environment at UNC and Gillings, including research resources, diversity initiatives, and general information about the university.
 Modify these to fit the needs of your specific proposal.

 - Gillings School Facts and Figures

 - Boilerplate – Gillings School and UNC Research Overview (Jan.
 2020)